nguyentrungduc134/k3s_hetzner/README.md

 # K3S Hetzner

-## 2. README for Installing Grafana Monitoring
+## 2. Installing Grafana Monitoring

 ### Overview
 This guide provides instructions to install and set up Grafana monitoring in a Kubernetes cluster using Helm.
 You will use the `k3s-monitoring` repository to deploy Prometheus and Grafana with pre-configured settings.